gflow913-gif/codenight99-bot/replit.md

-# 99 Days in Forest - Discord Code Scraper Bot
+# 99 Nights in Forest - Discord Code Scraper Bot

 ## Overview
-A Discord bot built with Node.js that automatically searches the web for new "99 Days in Forest" (Roblox game) redeem codes and notifies users via Discord when new codes are discovered.
+A Discord bot built with Node.js that automatically searches the web for new "99 Nights in Forest" (Roblox game) redeem codes and notifies users via Discord when new codes are discovered.
 The bot uses web scraping with DuckDuckGo search (with fallback URLs) and Cheerio to find and extract codes.
 Designed to be standalone and portable for hosting on platforms like Pella.

 ## Current State
 - **Status**: Fully functional and ready for deployment
 - **Created**: November 2, 2025
 - **Language**: Node.js (ES Modules)
 - **Main File**: `index.js`
-- **Game**: 99 Days in Forest (Roblox)
+- **Game**: 99 Nights in Forest (Roblox)

 ## Recent Changes
 - November 2, 2025: Initial project setup and refinement